10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 The 10 Mukhi Rudraksha (Das Mukhi Rudraksha) occupies a unique and extraordinary position in the Rudraksha hierarchy.
-It is the only bead in the entire system that is associated not with a single Graha but with all nine Navagrahas simultaneously — Surya, Chandra, Mangal, Budha, Guru, Shukra, Shani, Rahu, and Ketu.
-Its ruling deity is Lord Vishnu — the Preserver of the universe, the deity who sustains cosmic order, protects dharma, and shields his devotees from all forms of harm.
-Where other Mukhis are surgical instruments — each addressing a specific planetary affliction with precision — the 10 Mukhi is a comprehensive shield.
+It is the only bead in the entire system that is associated not with a single Graha but with all nine Navagrahas simultaneously: Surya, Chandra, Mangal, Budha, Guru, Shukra, Shani, Rahu, and Ketu.
+Its ruling deity is Sri Vishnuji, the Preserver of the universe, the deity who sustains cosmic order, protects dharma, and shields his devotees from all forms of harm.
+Where other Mukhis are surgical instruments, each addressing a specific planetary affliction with precision, the 10 Mukhi is a comprehensive shield.
 It is the Rudraksha you reach for when the problem is not one planet but many, when the chart is afflicted from multiple angles, when you cannot pinpoint which Graha is causing the disturbance, or when you simply need broad-spectrum protection against everything at once.

-If you are reading this because your birth chart shows multiple afflicted planets, because you are navigating a period of compounding planetary difficulties, because you face legal battles or competitive enemies, because the evil eye seems to follow your success, or because you simply want a single bead that covers all planetary bases without requiring a detailed astrological analysis — this guide gives you everything you need.
-Every claim is grounded in the Shiva Purana, the Padma Purana, the Rudraksha Jabala Upanishad, and established Jyotish tradition.
+If you are reading this because your birth chart shows multiple afflicted planets, because you are navigating a period of compounding planetary difficulties, because you face legal battles or competitive enemies, because the evil eye seems to follow your success, or because you simply want a single bead that covers all planetary bases without requiring a detailed astrological analysis, this guide gives you everything you need.
+The classical deity attribution comes from the Shiva Purana (Vidyeshvara Samhita, Chapter 25).
+The all-Navagraha association and the protective uses are drawn from established Jyotish tradition rather than from a single scriptural verse.

 Ruling Deity and Graha

-Deity: Vishnu (the Preserver — specifically in his form as the protector of cosmic order) Graha: All 9 Navagrahas collectively Chakra: Ajna (Third Eye — the centre of intuition, perception, and discernment between truth and illusion) Element: Akasha (Ether/Space — the most subtle element, encompassing all others) Day: Thursday (Vishnu's primary day) or any auspicious day
+Deity: Sri Vishnuji (the Preserver, in his form as the protector of cosmic order) Graha: All 9 Navagrahas collectively Chakra: Ajna (Third Eye, the centre of intuition, perception, and clear sight between truth and illusion) Element: Akasha (Ether/Space, the most subtle element, holding all others) Day: Thursday (the primary day of Sri Vishnuji) or any auspicious day

 Why Vishnu AND All Nine Planets?
 The Cosmic Preserver as Universal Shield